RISD Campus Life: Providence as Your Creative Environment

 For Korean students: The Korean preparation culture of intensive, sustained work is actually well-suited to RISD’s demands.
 The primary adjustment is not the work intensity but the shift from technically focused execution to conceptually engaged creative development — learning to articulate what you are making and why.

-For Korean students: English critique participation is one of the most consistently reported challenges for Korean students at RISD.
-Developing the confidence and vocabulary to engage with critique in English is an important preparation goal before arrival.
+For Korean students: English critique participation is one of the most consistently reported challenges at RISD.
+Developing confidence and vocabulary to engage with critique in English is an important preparation goal before arrival.

-The RISD Museum is not a separate institution from the student experience — it is embedded in it.
-Museum access is free for all RISD students, and many courses are taught in or around the museum’s collection.
-The ability to study original objects — to look at a Greek vase or an American quilt at the scale and texture of the actual thing — is an educational resource that changes how students understand their own making.
+The RISD Museum is embedded in student life — access is free for all students, and many courses are taught around the museum’s collection.
+Studying original objects at actual scale changes how students understand their own making.

 Health and Wellness